Welcome to today's edition of the Rush 24-7 podcast.

 Well, that's really interesting.

-Why did uh what business I didn't like?
+What business I didn't like?

 Well, the way her attitude is.

-I really, you know, I look at a person and I don't really think she can well, she's not a Bill Clinton, okay.
+I really, you know, I look at a person and I don't really think she can, well, she's not a Bill Clinton, okay?

-I I don't I don't know about that.
+I don't know about that.

-Oh, yeah, you're a people saying I don't know about that.
+I don't know about that.

-But I gotta go back.
+But I got to go back.

-You you don't like Hillary's attitude, what but but but so you would actually end up voting for somebody you don't like just because you think a bunch of people are piling on her unfairly.
+So you would actually end up voting for somebody you don't like just because you think a bunch of people are piling on her unfairly.

-I sure will because of hate, and I'm a Christian.
+I sure will because of hate.

-Well, I don't think you're not gonna be able to do that.
+Well, I don't think you're hating.

-That may be Challa.
+That may be Shala.

-That may be the vote.
+That may be.

 I don't hate anybody.

-Sean Hannity didn't hate anybody.
+Sean Hannity doesn't hate anybody.

 We want people to be the best they can be.